trevorh7000/Rainbow-Song/README.md

 I will complete his series as I hope he will show how you can use ones editor with integrated git capabilities to do all the commits and stuff automatically - if that is what you should want.

 Trev out.

+Ok this if from the GitHub editor - I have already added some lines on my laptop version and di the old git commit -a - m "committ message!!!!"

+When I did a status on the laptop it said I was one commit ahead - now I will commit this on the GitHub and see what the laptop says and how I can in fact merge thse tow as I want to keep bith additions

+GitHub out.